sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 -   Understand how to ensure data privacy

-We start this chapter with the importance of data and versioning it.
+We start this chapter with the importance of data and data versioning.

 ##  Time Spent on Data